 Getting to Haarlem from Amsterdam

 The regular NS train service from Amsterdam Central (usually platforms 1 or 2) to Haarlem takes just over 15 mins.

-The trains are either Intercity services (direction Den Haag Centraal or Vlissingen) or Sprinters (direction Hoorn or Zandvoort-aan-Zee).
+The trains are either Intercity services (directions Den Haag Centraal or Vlissingen) or Sprinters (directions Hoorn or Zandvoort-aan-Zee).
 A day return costs €9.40 (2nd class) or €15.70 (1st class) – 2022 prices.
 There is a €1 surcharge for disposable tickets.